Vancouver dogs find new homes due to COVID-19

 "So far he has just been a joy!
 So much personality and zest for life!
 Zen is also really excited to have a friend around!", Rhiannon tells us.

 "My big dog passed away in January so I’ve been applying for a rescue dog since before the pandemic, but so many other people were also applying once COVID hit.
 My 9-year-old mutt Zen was depressed and missed her big brother, so it was important to rescue another dog to be her buddy!
 "Zeus was rescued by someone in Northern Manitoba.
 He had a severe respiratory infection and was emaciated.
-He couldn’t eat or breath, but thankfully a wonderful foster mother named Kristin nursed him back to health.
+He couldn’t eat or breathe, but thankfully a wonderful foster mother named Kristin nursed him back to health.
 He had to be syringe fed and medicated."
 "Then he was brought to Vancouver by CAARE Rescue and luckily, I was able to welcome him into my family!", smiles Rhiannon.

 Georgia and Oslo